carpentries/lesson-development-training/episodes/07-infrastructure.md

 To do this, navigate to _Settings_, then choose _Pages_ from the left sidebar.
 Under _Source_, choose the `gh-pages` branch, leave the folder set to `/ (root)`, and click _Save_.
-Now, copy the URL in the box: this will be the address of your lesson site.
+You may copy the URL in this box, this will be the address of your lesson site.

 ::: callout